seungjaeryanlee/foodmap/scraper/README.md

 Simple email scraper using Gmail API

 ## Installation
+Note that this installation is automated by our `setup` script in the root of the project (see project README for details on this script).
+Below we document what dependencies we use, what they are for, and how to use the scraper.

 The app uses Node.js.
 It requires `googleapis`, `google-auth-library`, and `pg` packages to be installed to run.
 You can install them with the following command:
 ```
 npm install --only=prod